 Property is required to be measured at fair value.
 For this purpose the revaluation model in UK GAAP is accepted as a reasonable approximation of fair value.
-Freehold property is valued by a chartered surveyor every three years at fair value.
-An interim valuation of the freehold land and buildings was carried out as at 31 December 2020 by a firm of independent Chartered Surveyors and was revalued to £12.1m (the previous valuation was £13.1m at 31 December 2017).
+Freehold property is valued by a chartered surveyor at regular intervals (usually every two-three years) at fair value.
+An interim valuation of the freehold land and buildings was carried out as at 31 December 2020 by a firm of independent Chartered Surveyors and the property was revalued to £12.1m.
+During 2021, £0.6m of depreciation was recognised on the building resulting in a carrying value of £11.5m for the property at 31 December 2021.

-Plant and equipment is required to be valued at fair value.
+Plant and equipment is required to be valued at fair value under SII rules.
 Plant and equipment consists of computer hardware and fixtures, fittings and equipment.

-Unum considers fair value to be not materially different from the valuation in the UK GAAP accounts at historic cost less depreciation, a significant proportion of these assets have been acquired in the past few years thereby reducing the likelihood that fair value would be materially different from depreciated cost.
+Unum considers fair value to be not materially different from the valuation in the UK GAAP accounts at cost less depreciation; a significant proportion of these assets have been acquired in the past few years thereby reducing the likelihood that fair value would be materially different from depreciated cost.
 There are no material estimations or judgements made due to the nature of the assets.